Robpol86/robpol86.com/docs/raspberry_pi_project_fi.rst

 provider then you can use their `data only SIM cards <https://support.google.com/fi?p=data_only_SIM>`_ to get your Raspberry Pi online for relatively cheap depending on your use case.

-.. imgur-image:: PmqSPyj
+.. thumb-image:: _images/imgur-PmqSPyj.jpg
     :width: 49%
-.. imgur-image:: dE4GgBg
+.. thumb-image:: _images/imgur-dE4GgBg.jpg
     :width: 49%

 I was able to power the 3G modem directly from the USB port on my Pi Zero.
 You'll probably need a good USB power supply